Disabled Veteran Benefits Guide

 Survivors and Dependents’ Educational Assistance Program is not for the veteran, it is intended to help the spouses and college-age dependent children of veterans who are permanently and totally disabled or who died on active duty.

-These benefits are available to most who start using them today for up to 36 months.
+These benefits are available to most who use them today for up to 36 months.
 These benefits can be used in a variety of ways, from traditional classroom education to online learning, on-the-job training, and apprenticeships.

 Learn more: VA Survivors’ & Dependents’ Educational Assistance